What to Bring (and What Not to Bring)

 Most students bring…

-- Toiletries, including toilet paper, toothpaste, soap, shampoo, deodorant, etc. (toilet paper is provided in common bathrooms, but not in rooms/suites that have a private bathroom)
+- Toiletries, including toilet paper, toothpaste, soap, shampoo, deodorant, etc. (toilet paper is not provided in rooms/suites that have a private bathroom)

 - A bathroom caddie for keeping your things together and clean